Civil rights movement (1865–1896): Education

 The African-American community engaged in a long-term struggle for quality public schools.
 Historian Hilary Green says it "was not merely a fight for access to literacy and education, but one for freedom, citizenship, and a new postwar social order."
-The black community and its white supporters in the North emphasized the critical role of education is the foundation for establishing equality in civil rights.
-Anti-literacy laws for both free and enslaved black people had been in force in many southern states since the 1830s, The widespread illiteracy made it urgent that high on the African-American agenda was creating new schooling opportunities, including both private schools and public schools for black children funded by state taxes.
+The Black community and its white supporters in the North emphasized the critical role of education is the foundation for establishing equality in civil rights.
+Anti-literacy laws for both free and enslaved Black people had been in force in many southern states since the 1830s, The widespread illiteracy made it urgent that high on the African-American agenda was creating new schooling opportunities, including both private schools and public schools for Black children funded by state taxes.
 The states did pass suitable laws during Reconstruction, but the implementation was weak in most rural areas, and with uneven results in urban areas.
-After Reconstruction ended the tax money was limited, but local blacks and national religious groups and philanthropists helped out.
+After Reconstruction ended the tax money was limited, but local Black people and national religious groups and philanthropists helped out.

 Integrated public schools meant local white teachers in charge, and they were not trusted.
-The black leadership generally supported segregated all-black schools.
-The black community wanted black principals and teachers, or (in private schools) highly supportive whites sponsored by northern churches.
+The Black leadership generally supported segregated all-Black schools.
+The Black community wanted Black principals and teachers, or (in private schools) highly supportive whites sponsored by northern churches.
 Public schools were segregated throughout the South during Reconstruction and afterward into the 1950s.
 New Orleans was a partial exception: its schools were usually integrated during Reconstruction.

-In the era of Reconstruction, the Freedmen's Bureau opened 1000 schools across the South for black children using federal funds.
+In the era of Reconstruction, the Freedmen's Bureau opened 1000 schools across the South for Black children using federal funds.
 Enrollments were high and enthusiastic.
-Overall, the Bureau spent $5 million to set up schools for blacks and by the end of 1865, more than 90,000 Freedmen were enrolled as students in public schools.
+Overall, the Bureau spent $5 million to set up schools for Black people and by the end of 1865, more than 90,000 Freedmen were enrolled as students in public schools.
 The school curriculum resembled that of schools in the north.
-By the end of Reconstruction, however, state funding for black schools was minimal, and facilities were quite poor.
+By the end of Reconstruction, however, state funding for Black schools was minimal, and facilities were quite poor.

 Many Freedman Bureau teachers were well-educated Yankee women motivated by religion and abolitionism.
-Half the teachers were southern whites; one-third were blacks, and one-sixth were northern whites.
-Black men slightly outnumbered black women.
+Half the teachers were southern whites; one-third were Black people, and one-sixth were northern whites.
+Black men slightly outnumbered Black women.
 The salary was the strongest motivation except for the northerners, who were typically funded by northern organizations and had a humanitarian motivation.
-As a group, only the black cohort showed a commitment to racial equality; they were the ones most likely to remain teachers.
+As a group, only the Black cohort showed a commitment to racial equality; they were the ones most likely to remain teachers.